HENKLE MIDDLE SCHOOL

 FEES AND FINES

-A student may be assigned course fees, books, materials, uniforms, etc., during the school year for which the student is responsible.
+A student may be assigned course fees, books, materials, uniforms, etc. during the school year for which the student is responsible.
 A student shall be responsible for the cost of replacing materials or property which are lost or damaged due to negligence.
-A student’s grades or transcripts may be withheld until restitution is made by payment.
 If you notice property in need of repair, please notify your teacher or the office staff.
-(NOTE: Official student records shall not be released to another school where the student has enrolled or intends to enroll if a student has an outstanding fee or fine.
-The official transcript shall be withheld until the fee or fine is discharged.
-The enrolling school district shall be notified that the transcript is being withheld due to an outstanding fee or fine.)
 ALSO: Any student participating in any extracurricular activity must have all fines and fees paid prior to participation in that activity.
 This includes, but is not limited to overdue books, club fees, course fees, and uniforms.

 FIREARMS ON SCHOOL PREMISES